Digital Credentialing

 Many people start in the same way, which is also why they quickly look for a better alternative.

 Universities and other large institutions are no longer the only ones that issue certificates.
-Today, certificates are used everywhere, including in online courses, workshops, employee training programs, and community events.
-But manual certificate creation can become slow and unscalable as participation grows.
+Today, certificates are used everywhere, including online courses, workshops, employee training programs, and community events.
+But manual certificate creation quickly becomes slow, repetitive, and difficult to scale as participation grows.

 This is where bulk certificate automation comes in.